PyGreSQL/PyGreSQL/docs/contents/pg/notification.rst

     :param str stop_event: an optional different name to be used as stop event

-You can also create an instance of the NotificationHandler using the :class:`DB.connection_handler` method.
+You can also create an instance of the NotificationHandler using the :meth:`DB.connection_handler` method.
 In this case you don't need to pass a database connection because the :class:`DB` connection itself will be used as the datebase connection for the notification handler.